imohealth/snowflake-normalize-integration/README.md

 ## Native Application

-To install IMO Precision Normalize's Native Application, login to the Snowflake console and  Download the App from the Marketplace listing.
+To install IMO Precision Normalize's Native Application, login to the Snowflake console and download the App from the Marketplace listing.

 ![alt text](image.png)